JosephGabito/subway-2.0/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+<h4>Manual</h4>

-e.g.
+1. Download and unzip "subway.zip" plugin.

-1. Upload the full directory into your wp-content/plugins directory
+2. Upload the entire "subway" directory to your '/wp-content/plugins/' directory.
-2. Activate the plugin at the plugin administration page
+3. Activate the "Subway" plugin.
-3. Go to Settings > Widget Options and add predefined Classes if you need to
+4. Go to Settings > Subway to configure the redirection.

-4. When you drag or open any widgets you'll see the Widget Options below
+<h4>Automatic</h4>

-5. I hope you'll love this plugin :)
+<p>Click <a href="https://codex.wordpress.org/Managing_Plugins#Automatic_Plugin_Installation" title="automatic install" rel="nofollow">here</a> to learn how to automatically add the plugins using the built-in plugin installer.</p>

 == Frequently Asked Questions ==